QuestNetwork/docs/docs/quest-os-js.md

 - Easier Access
 - Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

+**0.9.4**
+Change Peer Configuration in browser, Electron and on NodeJS

 # Roadmap

 **0.9.4**